 As a society, we have a quest for increased performance, learning and memory.
 In fact, our ability to remember and use the information we are learning is a powerful form of currency.
-This article will dive into the major neurotransmitter responsible for memory and highlight 7 ways to improve your levels.
+This article will dive into the major neurotransmitter responsible for memory and highlight 7 ways to improve memory.

 Most people are doing things every day that negatively impact their memory and performance.
 From eating poorly to staying up too late at night, our societal habits are anything but performance enhancing.

-If we want to improve our memory, we need to focus on lifestyle habits that will improve the levels of a key neurotransmitter called acetylcholine.
+If we want to improve memory, we need to focus on lifestyle habits that will improve the levels of a key neurotransmitter called acetylcholine.
 This could be due to poor lifestyle or a diet that is deficient in the key building blocks to produce this compound.

 What is Acetylcholine?